 - 2:30 p.m. and 3:30 p.m.
-Concerts by Decorah Youth Choir Decorah Youth Choirs will perform their Spring Concert at two different times as part of Vesterheim’s Syttende Mai celebrations this year.
+Concert by Decorah Youth Choir in the museum’s Bethania Church on Mill Street.
+Decorah Youth Choirs will perform their Spring Concert at two different times as part of Vesterheim’s Syttende Mai celebrations this year.
 More than 75 pre-K through 9th grade singers from local communities participate in DYC’s four choirs.
 With songs from Norway, America, and around the world, this concert should be a lovely way to welcome spring!

 - 4:00-6:00 p.m.
 Street dance with Decorah’s popular Scandinavian-American old-time dance band, Foot-Notes on Mill St. next to the museum.